Darren Turner

-Darren Turner (born 13 April 1974) is a British racing driver and owner of Base Performance Simulators.
-He races for Aston Martin Racing as a factory driver and also works as a high performance test driver for Aston Martin.
+Darren Turner (born 13 April 1974) is a British racing driver.
+He races for Aston Martin Racing as a factory driver since 2005, and also works as a high-performance test driver for Aston Martin.
+He has three class wins at the 24 Hours of Le Mans.

+Career

-He was McLaren Autosport BRDC Young Driver of the Year in 1996.
-He is a former test driver for the McLaren Formula One team, but has raced primarily in touring cars and sportscars since 2000.
-He spent 2 years in the DTM for Keke Rosberg's Mercedes-Benz-powered team, also winning several ASCAR races.
-In 2006 he raced sportscars for Aston Martin, but also competed five rounds of the British Touring Car Championship for SEAT, sharing their 2nd car with James Thompson.
-In his first drive for the team he finished 3rd.
+Turner won McLaren Autosport BRDC Young Driver of the Year Award in 1996.
+He was test driver for McLaren in Formula One from 1999 to 2004, but has raced primarily in touring cars and sportscars since 2000.
+He spent two years in the DTM for Keke Rosberg's Mercedes-Benz-powered team, also winning several ASCAR races.
+In 2006, he raced sportscars for Aston Martin, but also competed five rounds of the British Touring Car Championship for SEAT, sharing their second car with James Thompson.
+In his first drive for the team, he finished third.